jafudi/flexpair/README.md

 # Use cases

 ## gPodder + VLC + Mumble use cases
-- Corona Karaoke with 3D audio
+- Corona Karaoke including 3D audio, bring-your-own-alcohol if you like
 - Listening to and discussing podcasts together

 ## Web browser use cases